sickozell/SickoCV/README.md

 ### Btoggler
 #### 8 buffered toggle switches (flip flop) with gate output and signal routing with a fade knob to route also audio signals with any clicks
 ##### - Purpose:
-'btoggler' can be used to mute/unmute up to 8 CV or AUDIO signals synced to a tempo clock source.
+'btoggler' can be used to mute/unmute up to 8 CV or AUDIO signals, in sync to a tempo clock source.
 ##### - Usage:
 Connect a clock source.